Deputy Postmaster General and Chief Human Resources Officer

 Douglas Tulino was appointed to serve as the Deputy Postmaster General of the United States in May 2021.
 He will continue to serve as chief human resources officer (CHRO), emphasizing a commitment to the Postal Service workforce and to initiatives in the 10-year plan, Delivering for America, which are designed to make the Postal Service a great place to work for all employees.

 As Deputy Postmaster General, Tulino will ensure the organization’s culture, talent, labor relations and leadership development are all contributing to the successful implementation of the Delivering for America Plan.
-He will also play a key leadership role in ongoing stakeholder outreach.
+He will also play a key leadership role in ongoing stakeholder outreach and currently serves on the Board’s Operations Committee

 As CHRO, he oversees all aspects of Human Resources (HR) for the Postal Service’s 644,000-member workforce.
 He is responsible for Labor Relations, Human Resource Management, Organizational Development, Compensation and Benefits, Learning and Development, Recruiting and Hiring and HR Technology.